 Show Me the Campus

 Prior to completing a PhD at the University of New Brunswick in 2010 and joining the faculty of Wilfrid Laurier University, I worked for several years in the government and non-governmental sectors of Canada, the United States and Mexico in a number of areas including Canada’s foreign policy toward Latin America and the Caribbean, North American integration, the inclusion of non-governmental actors in international organizations and Summits, social policy and poverty eradication, and foreign qualification recognition.
-I have spent and continue to spend some of the best moments of my life working, studying and traveling in Mexico, and I am the only member of my family who is not a Citizen of Peru.
+I have spent, and continue to spend some of the best moments of my life working, studying and traveling in Mexico, and I am developing academic connections and research projects in continental Africa.

 My research examines migration, with a specific focus on immigrant and refugee youth, migrants with precarious immigration status, and the securitization of the international refugee determination process.
 I am currently leading a SSHRC Insight Grant-funded study of the postsecondary transition of African Refugee youth across Canada.
 The national project involves African scholars and education specialists at six Canadian universities along with several community organizations.
 Four SSHRC-funded community engaged projects involving families with refugee backgrounds from the Horn of Africa in Waterloo and Hamilton, ON are connected to the larger national study.

 In addition to my Canadian-based research, I have ongoing projects in Mexico including studies of Central American and African asylum seekers with colleagues at el Colegio de la Frontera Sur (ECOSUR) and El Tec de Monterrey (ITESM), and narratives of stranded migrants in Mexico and Morocco with WLU colleague Dr. Abderrahman Beggar.
 I am also deeply involved in ongoing research on the intercultural competence of university students and the ethics of conducting international field courses and internships in Mexico and Ghana.